stfc/PSyclone/tutorial/practicals/nemo/1_nemo_psyir/README.md

 ```

 Since we have not specified any transformation yet, the generated code
-is semantically the same than the input file, but with possibly a different
+is semantically equivalent to the input file, but with possibly a different
 syntax.
 Also note that some statements have been marked with a "!
 PSyclone
  CodeBlock (unsupported code) reason:" comment.
 These are statements that
 PSyclone does not understand the semantics of and (in most cases) will